danmar/cppcheck/tools/bisect/README.md

 In case the run-time before the regression was very short (<= 1 second) you might need to adjust the `elapsed_time` variable in `bisect.sh` to a higher value to avoid potential false positives.
 This might also be necessary to determine one of multiple regressions in the commit range.

-After the bisect finished you should take a look at the output and make sure the elpased time of the repective commit looks as expected.
+After the bisect finished you should take a look at the output and make sure the elpased time of the respective commit looks as expected.

 ### daca@home notes

 We use daca@home to track differences in scan time.
 An overview of regressions in scan time can be found at http://cppcheck1.osuosl.org:8000/time_gt.html.

-If the overall scan time regressed you need to specify the whole folder.
+If the overall scan time regressed, then you need to specify the whole folder.

-If a timeout (potential hang) was introduced you can simply specify the file from `error: Internal error: Child process crashed with signal 15 [cppcheckError]`.
+If a timeout (potential hang) was introduced, then you can simply specify the file from `error: Internal error: Child process crashed with signal 15 [cppcheckError]`.

 ## Notes